crdoconnor/strictyaml/docs/why/implicit-typing-removed.md

 - 'NO'
 ```

-StrictYAML sidesteps this problem by only *ever* parsing to a string or a data
+StrictYAML sidesteps this problem by optimizing for "zero surprises" -
+only *ever* parsing to a string or a data type *explicitly* defined
-type explicitly defined by the schema:
+by the schema:

 ```python
 >>> from strictyaml import load